overachiever-productions/S4/S4 Restore/README.md

 To deploy S4 Restore into your environment:
 - You will need to enable xp_cmdshell if it isn't already enabled.
 (See below for more information.)
 - You will aso need to have configured Database Mail, enabled the SQL Server Agent to use Database Mail for notifications, and have created a SQL Server Agent Operator.
 (See below for more information.)
-- From the S4 'common' folder, locate and then open + execute dba_ExecuteAnFilterNonCatchableCommand.sql against your target server.
+- From the **S4 'common'** folder, locate and then open + execute dba_ExecuteAnFilterNonCatchableCommand.sql against your target server.
-- From the S4 'common' folder, locate and then open + execute the 1. dba_CheckPaths.sql script against your target server.
+- From the **S4 'common'** folder, locate and then open + execute dba_CheckPaths.sql against your target server.
+- From the **S4 'Common'** folder, locate and then open + execute dba_SplitString.sql against your target server.
+- From the **S4 'Common'** folder, locate and then open + execute dba_LoadDatabaseNames against your target server.
-- From the S4 Restore folder, locate and then open + execute the 0. dba_DatabaseRestore_Log.sql script against your target server.
+- From the **S4 Restore** folder, locate and then open + execute the 0. dba_DatabaseRestore_Log.sql script against your target server.
-- From the S4 Restore folder, locate and then open + execute the 1. dba_RestoreDatabases.sql script against your target server.
+- From the **S4 Restore** folder, locate and then open + execute the 1. dba_RestoreDatabases.sql script against your target server.

 Once you're completed the steps above, everything you need will be deployed and ready for use.